What You Should Know About Outdoor Shades

 Extend your living space

 The number one question I ask when someone is interested in outdoor shades is if this would allow them to reuse a space they currently aren’t able to use.
 If their answer is yes, then a shade is probably for them.
 If I can give you a shade, that can give you the ability to use that space at times you currently can’t.
 That’s when an outdoor shade is for you.
-Best of all is that they’re going to do that beautifully.
+Best of all, they’re going to do that beautifully.

 One of our bigger driving points for outdoor shades is privacy from neighbors.
-A lot of us lives side by side with our neighbors, exposing the sides of our lanais to each other, allowing you to look right in.
-It’s not always so comfortable, and especially at night you might not want to share what you’re watching on tv or your jacuzzi time with your neighbor.
+A lot of us live side by side with our neighbors, exposing the sides of our lanais to each other, allowing you to look right in.
+It’s not always so comfortable, and especially at night you might not want to share what you’re watching on TV or your jacuzzi time with your neighbor.
 Then it’s easy to just roll down your shade.

-- Reduce glare – Reduce glare from your eyeballs when you’re in your outdoor space so you can actually look into the sunset.
+- Reduce glare – Reduce glare from your eyeballs when you’re in your outdoor space so you can look into the sunset.